joshuadavidnelson/disable-blog/README.md

 - Filters out the 'post' post type form comments admin page
 - Removes post related dashboard widgets
 - Hides number of posts on Activity dashboard widget
+- Redirects 'Writing' Options to General Options
+- Removes 'Writing' Options from Settings Menu
+- Hides Posts on Nav Menu Admin Page
+- Removes Post Related Widgets

+#### FAQ

+1. Why Not Disable Comments Entirely?
+ - This could be done, but other post types (like Pages) may have comment support.
+If you would like to disable comments, try the [Disable Comments](https://wordpress.org/plugins/disable-comments/) plugin